The Class Actions Law Review: Denmark

 With respect to the exceptional opt-out actions, a limitation of the cross-border effect has been specifically provided for in Section 254f(2) of the AJA.
 That provision states that the binding effect in an opt-out action only applies to parties that could have been sued individually in Denmark in relation to the substance of the matter at the time the class action was initiated.

 The provisions allowing for orders regarding securities for costs (i.e., to counter the risk of circumventing costs awards) apply to both domestic and foreign members of the class.
-This provision differs from the general provision on securities for costs, since in individual cases normally only claimants domiciled in a country outside the EU and EEA area can be ordered to provide security for costs.14 In an exceptional Supreme Court decision from 2018, however, the Court ruled that even a Danish-domiciled claimant could be ordered to provide security for costs and, more particularly, where the claimant party had acquired the claim in question and had been specifically established as a special vehicle for the purpose of the court action.
+This provision differs from the general provision on securities for costs, since in individual cases normally only claimants domiciled in a country outside the EU and EEA area can be ordered to provide security for costs.14 In an exceptional Supreme Court decision from 2017,15 however, the Court held that even a Danish-domiciled claimant could be ordered to provide security for costs and, more particularly, where the claimant party had acquired the claim in question and had been specifically established as a special vehicle for the purpose of the court action.
 The Court reasoned that the founder of this special vehicle – a Danish company limited by shares – had established the company and acquired the claim through the company solely to circumvent the risk of the imposition of legal costs in his personal capacity (as the founder had risked legal costs being imposed if he had pursued the claim in his personal capacity).

 One of the criteria for approving a class action is whether it is possible and feasible to notify the potential class members of the case.
 It may be argued that in many instances it may be more difficult to notify foreign parties of a class action in Denmark.
 The question does not appear to have been tested in any of the approved class actions and most of them have primarily related to potential class members residing in Denmark.